-Christmas is a great time of year to prepare a roast for the family dinner.
+Holidays and special occasions are a great time to prepare a roast for the family dinner.
 However, knowing what cut to pick out of the 20+ you see in the grocery store can be a struggle.
 So, what are the best cuts of beef roast?
 You want a tender cut of beef — or at least one that will become tender during the cooking process.
 Of course, you can cook in a slow cooker, or oven, but how about smoking it on the grill?
 This guide from our friends at Chicago Steak will let you in on some secrets to find the best, most tender beef cut options.
+In fact, even food expert Sam Mull would be impressed by these recipes.

 The Chateaubriand beef tenderloin roast is considered to be the most tender cut of beef for a roast.
 This cut of beef comes from the loin area of the cow, which is right below the backbone, behind the rib section and in front of the sirloin section.
 Because it’s not an overworked area of the muscle, the loin area is extremely tender.
 The Chateaubriand cut is the epitome of the loin with its delicate texture.